How Government Frustrates SMEs in Nigeria

 The government in its effort to stabilize electricity privatized the sector but the process was marred by corruption.
 Instead of allowing due process and making sure only qualified investors in the electricity niche acquired these companies (generation and distribution), it was sold to the same cabal whose interest is not to make electricity better in the country but to make more money out of Nigerians through the dubious estimated billing as up to date and still not improve electricity, many household and industries are still without pre-paid meters.

-The Nigeria Minister of Power on many occasions have warned the electricity distribution companies to meet the conditions in their contract.
+The Nigeria Minister of Power, on many occasions, has warned the electricity distribution companies to meet the conditions in their contract.

 Fourthly is the issue of multiple taxation and high rate of property rent in the country.
-Narrowing this point down to the small entrepreneur in the street who manages to startup a small scale business from savings or loan from family, the multiple taxation and high rate of property rent becomes an issue.
+Narrowing this point down to the small entrepreneur in the street who manages to start up a small-scale business from savings or loan from family, the multiple taxation and high rate of property rent become an issue.

 Nothing encourages the young man/woman in the street to keep pushing.
-It is as if you are working and the government is eating all your sweat and yet, nothing to show from what you are paying in tax.
+It is as if you are working and the government is eating all your sweat and yet, you have nothing to show for what you are paying in tax.

-Take for instance a small water proof manufacturer around my office in the east; the man has machines of different sizes and capacity for production.
+Take, for instance, a small waterproof manufacturer around my office in the east; the man has machines of different sizes and capacities for production.

-He produces hundreds of thousands of two different types of water proofs monthly.
-He employed 13 workers with a wage bill of about #210,000 monthly (Two Hundred and Ten Thousand Naira).
+He produces hundreds of thousands of two different types of waterproofs monthly.
+He employed 13 workers.

-Here are the taxes the young man told me he pays yearly; company income tax, education tax (imposed on all company incorporated in Nigeria), Personal income tax, capital gains tax.
+Here are the taxes the young man told me he pays yearly: company income tax, education tax (imposed on all companies incorporated in Nigeria), Personal income tax, and capital gains tax.
 This is taxed by FIRS.

-He is also subjected to the following levies, ESWAMA Levy (sanitation) and he must buy their bucket yearly, and then he pays local government levy.
+He is also subjected to the following levies: ESWAMA Levy (sanitation), and he must buy their bucket yearly, and then he pays the local government levy.

-All these expenses does not include rent (very high), electricity (very high but yet hardly on).
+All these expenses do not include rent (very high), electricity (very high but hardly on).

-He always run his business by generating his own light thereby spends hundreds of thousands of Naira on diesel (fuel for powering his generator) monthly.
-In Nigeria, 1 litre of diesel sells for around #190 – #200.
+He always runs his business by generating his own light, thereby spending hundreds of thousands of Naira on diesel (fuel for powering his generator) monthly.
+In Nigeria, 1 litre of diesel sells for around #1060 – #1200 (2025 rate)

-Assuming he finds it difficult getting buyers for his product at a rate that will still keep him in business, tell me how such entrepreneur will want to remain in business .
-These factors also cause some of these manufacturers to reduce the quality of their product to increase profit.
+Assuming he finds it difficult getting buyers for his product at a rate that will still keep him in business, tell me how such an entrepreneur will want to remain in business.
+These factors also cause some of these manufacturers to reduce the quality of their products to increase profit.

-This man (my neighbour) is hard working and always makes sure his machines are in good working condition, he produces and sells good quantity of nylon, but he confided in me that his bank account remains stagnant after expenses.
+This man (my neighbour) is hard working and always makes sure his machines are in good working condition.
+He produces and sells a good quantity of nylon, but he confided in me that his bank account remains stagnant after expenses.

-Other suggestions to the Government on how to reduce the stress of running business in Nigeria?
+Other suggestions to the Government on how to reduce the stress of running a business in Nigeria?

 In Nigeria, there are cases of Government Agencies with similar roles.
 All these Agencies with duplicated duties should be pruned down.

-For instance, to be a producer of consumables in Nigeria, one must get authorization from Agencies like SON, NAFDAC, NESREA (Min. of Environment), Min. of Health, etc.
+For instance, to be a producer of consumables in Nigeria, one must get authorization from Agencies like SON, NAFDAC, NESREA, Ministry of Environment, Ministry of Health, etc.

 In the airport, you have more than three Agencies checking the same thing.

-In the road, you have the Police, Army, Civil Defence, VIO, FRSC, NDLEA, Customs, Ministry of Transport and even the Navy these days all mounting road blocks in the road checking for particulars, exhibits, health of vehicle and many other things in the road.
+On the road, you have the Police, Army, Civil Defence, VIO, FRSC, NDLEA, Customs, Ministry of Transport, Ministry of Agriculture (Produce), LGA task forces, and even the Navy these days all mounting road blocks checking for particulars, exhibits, health of vehicle and many other things on the road.

-All these in one way or the other affects the entrepreneurs transporting their goods or raw material.
-The many road blocks on the road equals more extortion from the driver especially if he default in any little way.
-The Nigerian Police on the road is notable for their continued extortion of motorist in the roads.
+All these in one way or the other affect the entrepreneurs transporting their goods or raw materials.
+The many roadblocks on the road equal more extortion from the drivers, especially if he defaults in any little way.
+The Nigerian Police on the road is notable for their continued extortion of motorists on the roads.
 You risk being delayed by the officers if you refuse to comply with them.

 All these affect the price of goods and raw materials in the market.

-Recently, the Nigerian Government through the CBN directed commercial banks to make forex available to small and medium enterprises after they must have produced some document to access raw materials but when you go to the banks, these forex are rarely available.
-You are told to check back and most times left to purchase from the black market at high rates.
+Recently, the Nigerian Government, through the CBN, directed commercial banks to make forex available to small and medium enterprises after they had produced some documents to access raw materials, but when you go to the banks, this forex is rarely available.
+You are told to check back, and most times left to purchase from the black market at high rates.

 When one makes a transaction online, one is charged at exorbitant rates by the commercial banks and reason giving by my banker after I noticed in one of the transaction I conducted online was charged at a higher rate different from the transaction in the previous week was that the rates changes due to lack of access of the foreign currency.

-It is only in the media that funds are released to commercial banks but SMEs hardly access these funds to transact.
-It is either the CBN is not very frank with the business sector or the banks are hoarding the funds for special customers.
+It is only in the media that funds are released to commercial banks, but SMEs hardly have access to these funds to transact.
+It is either the CBN is not very frank with the business sector or that the banks are hoarding the funds for special customers.

 In Conclusion